Normandy massacres: War crimes trials

+Final investigations

-During the period between Meyer's trial and the CWCIU's dissolution, it tried three additional cases involving war crimes against Canadian airmen; all three trials resulted in convictions with six defendants.
-Four of them were executed, and two others served time in prison.
-Despite these successes, the Canadian Cabinet approved the dissolution of the CWCIY on May 6, 1946, and it was formally dissolved on May 31.
-Eleven of its staff members formed a Canadian contingent in the British war crimes investigation unit, but they were not assigned any cases related to the Normandy massacres.
-Both the British and Canadian governments remained indifferent to the efforts of Canadian prosecution efforts; Britain prioritized cases involving British servicemen, while Canada had other priorities.
+During the period between Meyer's trial and the CWCIU's dissolution, it tried three cases involving war crimes against Canadian airmen; all three trials resulted in convictions of the six defendants.
+Four of them were executed and the other two received prison sentences.
+The Canadian Cabinet approved the dissolution of the CWCIU on May 6, 1946 and it was dissolved on May 31.
+Eleven of its staff members formed a Canadian contingent in the British war crimes investigation unit but they were not assigned any cases related to the Normandy massacres.
+The British and Canadian governments remained indifferent to the efforts of Canadian prosecutors; Britain prioritized cases involving British servicemen, while Canada had other priorities.

 The dissolution of the CWCIU also lead to the disposal of a number of items and documents that were seen as surplus, because no departments felt responsible for them.
 When the British apprehended former SS Captain Gerd von Reitzenstein in 1947, they requested evidence about the Chateau d'Audrieu killings.
-Officials at the Department of National Defence spent months looking for a box that was thought to contain bullets from the bodies of the murdered soldiers, live German ammunition, finger prints, and other important forensic evidence; they were ultimately unsuccessful in their search.
+Officials at the Department of National Defence spent months looking for a box that was thought to contain bullets from the bodies of the murdered soldiers, live German ammunition, fingerprints and other important forensic evidence but the search failed.